peterzheng98/RCompiler-Spec/src/undefined-behavior.md

 r[undefined-behavior.uninitialized]
 ### Uninitialized variables
 Using uninitialized variables is considered undefined behavior.
-This includes reading from a variable that has not been initialized, or using a variable that has been initialized but not assigned a value.
+This includes reading from a variable that has not been initialized, or using a variable that has been initialized but not assigned a value. r[undefined-behavior.ownership]
+### Ownership violations
+To simplify the language, ownership violations are considered undefined behavior.
+This includes using a value after it has been moved, or using a value that has been dropped.

+You can simply think that your compiler do not need to handle ownership violations, and it is not required to do so.